-Each flow produces 13 training samples each of which consists of an input and an expected output value.
-The input values are highlighted with cyan background in Table 4.
-The expected output values for the corresponding input value are highlighted with gray background.
+Each flow produces 13 training samples each of which consists of an input and an output value.
+The input values are highlighted in blue in Figure 5.
+The expected output values for the corresponding input value are highlighted through black frames on white background.
 Our adapted training sample generation extracts further training samples for the attributes bytes, packets and duration.
 Further, we also create training pairs with the destination IP address as input.
 Ring et al. [11] argue that it is not necessary to extract training samples with destination IP addresses as input when working on unidirectional flows.
-Yet, in this case, IP2Vec does not learn meaningful representation for multi- and broadcast IP addresses which only appear as destination IP addresses in flow-based network traffic.
-Table 3 shows the result of an exemplary transformation.
+Yet, in this case, IP2Vec does not learn meaningful representation for multi- and broadcast IP addresses, which only appear as destination IP addresses in flow-based network traffic.
+Table 2 shows the result of an exemplary transformation.

 E-WGAN-GP maps flows to embeddings which need to be re-transformed to the original space after generation.
 To that end, values are replaced by the closest embeddings generated by IP2Vec.
 For instance, we calculate the cosine similarity between the generated output for the source IP address and all existing IP address embeddings generated by IP2Vec.
-Then, we replace the output with the IP address which has the highest similarity.
+Then, we replace the output with the IP address with the highest similarity.